dsuch/pymqi/docs/examples.rst

     gmo.WaitInterval = 5000 # 5 seconds

     with pymqi.connect(queue_manager, channel, conn_info) as qmgr:
-        queue = pymqi.Queue(qmgr, queue_name)
+        with pymqi.Queue(qmgr, queue_name) as queue:
             keep_running = True

             while keep_running:
                 try:
                     # Wait up to to gmo.WaitInterval for a new message.
                     message = queue.get(None, md, gmo)

                     # Process the message here..

                     # Reset the MsgId, CorrelId & GroupId so that we can reuse
                     # the same 'md' object again.
                     md.MsgId = pymqi.CMQC.MQMI_NONE
                     md.CorrelId = pymqi.CMQC.MQCI_NONE
                     md.GroupId = pymqi.CMQC.MQGI_NONE

                 except pymqi.MQMIError as e:
                     if e.comp == pymqi.CMQC.MQCC_FAILED and e.reason == pymqi.CMQC.MQRC_NO_MSG_AVAILABLE:
                         # No messages, that is OK, we can ignore it.
                         pass
                     else:
                         # Some other error condition.
                         raise

-        queue.close()

 Notes: